Skip to content

 5. Click Create.

-When the project is created, you land on the project's settings page, where you can always edit the settings.
+When the project is created, you land on the project detail page, where you can always edit the settings.

 Way 2.
 From the "Admin > Projects" page (only by users with administrative rights).